Dezra and Irene

 These are the two houses where Irene lived as a child.

-I did a DNA test through ancestry to see if my DNA would match someone in the ancestry database.
-I received an email from Debra Grant, who lives in Australia and is my 2nd cousin on my father’s side.
-Debra has a cousin named Lisa, who would be my cousin, who lives in Inverness and knows my mom’s family.
+So far, I knew my mother’s and grandfather’s names, where my mother grew up, and that my mother was a canteen assistant.
+However, I was still curious and wanted more information, so I decided to try my luck with Ancestry.
+I did a DNA test through Ancestry to see if my DNA would match someone in the database.
+I heard from Debra Grant, who lives in Australia and is my second cousin on my father’s side.
+Debra has a cousin named Dezra, who would be my cousin.
+Dezra lives in Inverness and knows my mom’s family.

 My grandfather Benji, his new wife and grand-kids